jeremyevans/rubyconflt2016-presentation/slides/slides.md

 !SLIDE
-.notes results in an error, since the app account does not have access to this table.
+.notes results in an error, since the app account does not have access to read this table.

 <pre style="font-size: 30px; margin-top: 210px;"><code>SELECT * FROM account_password_hashes;
 <b>ERROR: permission denied for relation account_password_hashes</b>